Germany

 An important country for Dutch creatives

-With its rich and well-funded cultural infrastructure, Germany offers many presentation opportunities for Dutch makers and starting points for cooperation, exchange, deepening of content and reflection.
-Over the past years, Germany was the number one country in the DutchCulture Database with over five thousand activities a year, and even in the crisis year of 2020 artists crossed the border whenever they could.
-Dutch artists are perceived by German audiences as innovative, open-minded, diverse, pragmatic and internationally oriented.
+With its rich and well-funded cultural infrastructure, Germany offers Dutch (-based) makers many presentation opportunities and first stepping stones for cooperation, exchange and reflection.
+Over the past years, the DutchCulture Database counted over five thousand activities a year by Dutch makers in Germany, which makes it one of the most visited countries among the focal countries.
+Dutch makers are perceived by German audiences as innovative, open-minded, diverse, pragmatic and internationally oriented.
 Germany also offers an excellent springboard for a further international career, in both German-speaking and English-speaking regions, with its strong links to Central and Eastern European countries.

 Focus on literature, visual arts and the creative industry

 In Germany, the Dutch diplomatic network consists of the embassy in Berlin and the consulates general in Munich and Düsseldorf.
-Germany can be an interesting country for Dutch artists of every discipline, but in order to build sustainable partnerships, the focus is on three disciplines: literature, visual arts and the creative industries.
-The embassy and consulates general can occasionally support projects from other disciplines if there is a clear demand from the German side.
+Germany can be an interesting country for Dutch makers of every discipline.
+However, the focus is on three disciplines: literature, visual arts and the creative industries.
+The embassy and consulates can occasionally support projects from other disciplines if there is a clear demand from the German side.
 Read more...

 Information & advice